bhaswara/DL_Project/README.md

 ```
 python main.py --dataroot datasets/day2night --opencv
 ```
 You can use PIL image format by removing the '--opencv' command.
-This training will generate the trained data which is located inside /output folder.
+This training will generate the trained data which is located inside output/ folder.

 To test the model, just run
 ```
 python test.py --dataroot datasets/day2night --opencv
 ```
 This is same with PIL image if you train the model using PIL image.
 Just remove '--opencv' .
-This result will be saved inside /output folder
+This result will be saved inside output/A and output/B folder

 To process the video or another image just use .
 ```